GIRA/PhysicalBits/docs/CONTRIBUTING.md

 ### Getting started

-Before you can start contributing to UziScript, you'll need to clone this repository and make sure you also recursively clone the submodules (this is *very* important).
+The first step is to clone this repository and make sure you also recursively clone the submodules (this is *very* important).

 #### Firmware

 For the firmware, since it is a simple Arduino sketch, you only need the Arduino IDE.
 However, to make development easier we also use Visual Studio 2017 with a very simple Arduino simulator we developed for this project.
 The simulator is extremely limited so it's not exactly the same as compiling for the Arduino but it makes things a lot easier especially when it comes to debugging and unit testing.
-The source code for the Uzi firmware can be found here: [/c++/UziFirmware/UziFirmware.ino](/c++/UziFirmware/UziFirmware.ino).
-If you want to use the Visual Studio IDE you can find the solution here: [/c++/Simulator/Simulator.sln](/c++/Simulator/).
+The source code for the UziScript firmware can be found here: [/c++/UziFirmware/UziFirmware.ino](/c++/UziFirmware/UziFirmware.ino).
+If you also want to use the Visual Studio IDE you can find the solution here: [/c++/Simulator/Simulator.sln](/c++/Simulator/).
+I've been using Visual Studio 2017 without problems.

 <p align="center">
   <img width="100%" src="./img/uzi_simulator.png?raw=true">